Understanding and Tuning z/VM Paging

 - If you have enabled MDC for the volume but the hit rate is low, check FCX177 CACHEXT to see whether the volume's I/Os are mostly reads, and also check FCX138 MDCACHE and FCX178 MDCSTOR to see whether MDC is operating as intended.

 - If you have disabled MDC for the volume, check FCX177 CACHEXT to see whether the volume's operations are mostly reads.
 If so, and if the volume is not a dedicated volume, consider enabling MDC for it.

 - Resp reports the average response time for I/O requests to the volume.
 Response time is service time plus time spent waiting in the volume's I/O queue.
-Because z/VM does not queue paging I/O in the manner it queues general-purpose I/O, for paging volumes we will always see response time equal to service time.
-For general-purpose DASD volumes, if we see response time exceeding service time, it means there is an I/O wait queue on average, and we'll see the queue in the Req.
+If we see response time exceeding service time, it means there is an I/O wait queue on average, and we'll see the queue in the Req.
 Qued column.
 When we see a queue, remediate as just described above.

 Keep in mind that all of the values in FCX108 are averages over the time interval of the report.
 The time interval of the report is located in the report's upper left-hand corner.
 Use FCX108 INTERIM DEVICE for interval-by-interval studies of the system's DASD health.
 To study the interval-by-interval of a specific DASD volume, use FCX168 DEVLOG.

 FCX176 CTLUNIT and FCX177 CACHEXT report on DASD I/O performance data harvested from the DASD controller.
 These reports can provide useful information if you are looking for causes of poor storage subsystem performance, such as insufficient cache or insufficient NVS.
 These reports are best interpreted in consultation with your storage subsystem provider.